 These kinds of load options are often available through freight brokers or online digital freight match-up services.

 As a highly profitable service, there is a great deal of money to be saved and earned on both ends of the power only trucking arrangement.
 As such, power only trucking is very profitable.

-This unique configuration makes it easier to deliver flexibility.
-It can also be utilized in several different shipping situations, including the following:
+This unique configuration makes it easier to deliver flexibility in situations like these:

 - Local transportation services that take advantage of drop and hook

 - More capacity for local markets and over-the-road networks